PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 former strict xfails are green, including public-output cloning and post-plan atomicity, while normalized axis `-1`, valid statistics, pruning, fixed-point behavior, and both ordered boundaries remain intact.
-Resume by mechanically extracting the corrected 340-line owner into a focused pass module.
+Resume by mechanically extracting the corrected 343-line owner into a focused pass module.
+That move is now complete with an AST-identical module owner, a one-return private lowerer wrapper, direct owner/wrapper equality across ten positive and rejection families, the shared marker import, and both ordered production positions preserved.
+Seven pre-existing lowerer Ruff findings remain.
+The next raw source-order owner is the 394-line `_optimize_concat_mul_add_transpose_nhwc_bridge_chains`, which already has ordinary and legacy-consumer public fixtures and must be characterized before editing.